univention/univention-corporate-server/doc/manual/mail/management.rst

 Management of mail domains
 --------------------------

-A mail domain is an common namespace for e-mail addresses, mailing lists and IMAP group folders.
-Postfix differentiates between the delivery of e-mails between local and external domains.
-Delivery to mailboxes defined in the LDAP directory is only conducted for e-mail address from local domains.
+A mail domain is an common namespace for email addresses, mailing lists and IMAP group folders.
+Postfix differentiates between the delivery of emails between local and external domains.
+Delivery to mailboxes defined in the LDAP directory is only conducted for email address from local domains.
 The name of a mail domain may only be composed of lowercase letters, the figures 0-9, full stops and hyphens.